paolomandica/BDC-amazon-reviews-clustering/README.txt

 ######### HOW TO RUN THE PYTHON FILE FROM COMMAND LINE #########

-Included in the folder there is the file "main.py" which is a python script which can be run from command line using the following schema: python .\main.py -c "corpus.txt" -l "labels.txt"
+Included in the folder there is the file "main.py" which is a python script which can be run from command line using the following schema: python .\main.py -c "data/corpus.txt" -l "data/labels.txt"

 The script also include the HELP argument, which can be triggered by the following command: python .\main.py -h